How to Prevent Obesity & Its Consequences

 Types of Obesity

 There are two forms of morbid obesity: centripetal and peripheral.
-The first type is characterized by fat deposits mostly around the abdomen.
+The first type is characterized by fat deposits mainly around the abdomen.
 It is primarily typical for men.
 In contrast, the peripheral type has a higher fat accumulation in the hip and thighs area and is more common in women.
 Sometimes the two forms of obesity are defined as apple and pear-shaped due to the distinctive shape of the body.

 The State of Obesity in the US